download icon down chevron

 Your circle of support includes:

-• Mandeep Gill and Joel Morris, Co-chairs of our Recruitment Committee, are available to you as a continuing resource during your articles.
+• Joel Morris and Mandeep Gill, Co-chairs of our Recruitment Committee, are available to you as a continuing resource during your articles.

-• Emilie LeDuc, our Research Lawyer and Director of Professional Development, provides general guidance and support, and is also available to discuss research strategies and substantive legal issues.
+• Emilie LeDuc, our Research Lawyer & Director of Professional Development, provides guidance and support and is always available to you to discuss any issues that may arise.

-• Bryanne Jay, our Student Legal Administrative Assistant, provides secretarial and administrative support to you and can be trusted to point you in the right direction.
+• Emery Barbon, our Student Legal Administrative Assistant, provides secretarial and administrative support to you and can be trusted to point you in the right direction.

 • Danielle Brousseau, our Librarian will lead library and research seminars during the year.
 She and her team are an invaluable resource.
 They are patient, and they have trained many articling students on what the lawyers expect.

-• Every member of our various administration teams are available to support you in any way they can.
+• Every member of our various administrative teams are available to support you in any way they can.

 • monitoring the nature and scope of your workload;